CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support: Experiments

-Table~\ref{tab:ablation} also reported an increase from 0.84 to 0.87 attributed to the proposed multidisciplinary discussion team ($p\!\!<\!\!0.05$).
-This improvement reflected two key drivers: first, the effectiveness of this tool to incorporate diverse multimodal information and assign distinct roles to specialized models for collaborative discussion; second, the capability of the agent to dynamically activate the tool upon detecting uncertainty or insufficient evidence in earlier reasoning stages, selectively engaging the team as needed.
-Such improvement also confirmed the benefits of the proposed hierarchical adaptation strategy.
+\textit{Multidisciplinary discussion team.} Table \ref{tab:ablation} also reports an increase from 0.84 to 0.87 attributed to the proposed team ($p<0.05$).
+This gain reflected two drivers: first, the effectiveness of this team to incorporate diverse multimodal information and assign distinct roles to specialized models for collaborative discussion; second, the capability of the agent to dynamically activate the tool upon detecting uncertainty or insufficient evidence in earlier reasoning stages, selectively engaging the team as needed.
+Such improvement also confirmed the benefits of the proposed adaptation strategy.
+In addition, intra-module ablation shown that both the tool and its persistent memory contributed to performance, highlighting their importance for stable multi-agent coordination.